mmarbout/Tuto_MetaTOR/README.md

 ```

 ## 3D Analysis

-3C data and MetaTOR (by it coonexion with our software hicstuff) also allow to generate contact matrices of various genomic object (contigs, bin, MAG, overlapping MAGs).
+3C data and MetaTOR (by it connection with our software hicstuff) also allow to generate contact matrices of various genomic object (contigs, bin, MAG, overlapping MAGs).

 the command follow the following rules: